Center for Active Design

 The policy brief reviews findings from a pilot study in the Bronx that suggests Active Design elements have improved residents’ health.
 It also evaluates the impact of Active Design strategies on a newly constructed development in Brownsville, Brooklyn (an NYSHealth Healthy Neighborhoods Fund site), that is the first multifamily affordable housing site to achieve ADV recognition.
 Finally, policy recommendations for adopting Active Design and other healthy affordable housing initiatives are included.

-Watch a video about the ADV-recognized affordable housing site in Brownsville, Brooklyn and how its outdoor equipment, gardens, and access to healthy food is improving the health and wellbeing of residents.
+Watch a video about the ADV-recognized affordable housing site in Brownsville, Brooklyn and how its outdoor equipment, gardens, and access to healthy food are improving the health and wellbeing of residents.